telehash/TMesh/TMesh.md

 ### PHY

-A `medium` is defined with 6 bytes that specify the type and exact PHY encoding details.
-The 6 bytes are often encoded as 10 base32 characters for ease of use in JSON and configuration storage.
+A `medium` is defined by 5 bytes that specify the PHY type and exact encoding details.
+The 5 bytes are always string encoded as 8 base32 characters for ease of use in JSON and configuration storage.

-The first byte is a fixed `type` that determines the category of PHY encoding technique to use, typically these are different modes on transceivers or different drivers entirely.
+The first byte is the primary `type` that determines if the medium is for a public or private community and the overall category of PHY encoding technique to use.
+The first/high bit of 0 (byte values from 0-127) is for public communities, and a bit of 1 (values from 128-255) is for private ones.
+The other bits in the `type` map directly to different PHY modes on transceivers or different drivers entirely.

-Each PHY driver uses the second through sixth medium bytes to determine the power, frequency range, number of channels, spreading, bitrate, error correction usage, regulatory requirements, channel dwell time, etc details on the transmission/reception.
-The actual channel frequency hopping and transmission window timing are derived from the full epoch and not included in the medium.
+Each PHY driver uses the second through fifth medium bytes to determine the power, frequency range, number of channels, spreading, bitrate, error correction usage, regulatory requirements, channel dwell time, etc details on the transmission/reception.
+The dynamic channel frequency hopping and transmission window timing are derived from the full epoch and not included in the medium.

 Transmitted payloads do not need whitening as encrypted packets are by nature DC-free.
 They also do not explicitly require CRC as all telehash packets have authentication bytes included for integrity verification.